 Your baby’s movements will increase in frequency and intensity as the pregnancy progresses, so also inform your birth team if movements start to weaken or decline.
 You want to keep them updated if kick counts change drastically from one time to the next.

 Counting your baby’s movements is the perfect way for you and your family to bond with your little one.
 It’s simple, safe, and goes a long way at helping to prevent pregnancy complications, including stillbirths.
 So take some time out of your day to relax and bond with your baby as you count their movements.
-You’ll feel more connected to that little nugget within long before birth, and it could just save their life!
+You’ll feel more connected to that little nugget long before birth, and it could just save his or her life!